mahouboy23/IB-notes/UC ESSAY 3.md

 - It **HAS** to be between 250-350 words preferably around 300 words.
 - Use simple to understand language but express yourself clearly and expressively
 - DON'T DO A CONCLUSION follow the structure
-- develop what i learned from those experiences

 Answer :